-The Zoom desktop client has different features than the Zoom web portal.
 The Zoom web portal is primarily used for changing your profile and meeting/recording settings.
 You can also use the web portal to schedule, view, and edit meetings.
-The desktop client has settings specific to the device you are on when logged in.
-You have access to camera and mic settings, keyboard shortcuts, etc. Read more below.
+The Zoom desktop client has different features than the Zoom web portal with settings specific to the device you are on when logged in.
+Access to camera and mic settings, keyboard shortcuts, etc. are found on the desktop app.
+Read more below.

 Meetings: Schedule meetings, start a scheduled meeting, or host an instant meeting.